chilli-axe/mpc-autofill/README.md

 # mpc-autofill
-Automating MakePlayingCards's online ordering system for Magic: The Gathering casual proxies.
+Automating MakePlayingCards's online ordering system.

 The below guide describes the procedure for setting up the web component.
 If you're here to download the clientside program, check the Releases tab.